evidentlyai/evidently/docs/book/projects/projects_overview.md

 # What is a Project?

-To start using the Evidently web application, you must create at least one Project.
+To start using the Evidently web application, you must create at least one evaluation or monitoring Project.

 **Home Page**.
 You can see all your Projects on the home page of the Evidently platform: